gbif/ipt/IPT2ManualNotes.wiki.md

     * **IPT mode** - Choose between Test mode and Production mode.
 Test mode is for evaluating the IPT or running it in a training scenario, and registrations will go into a test registry and resources will never be indexed.
 All DOIs minted for resources in test mode should use a test prefix (e.g. 10.5072 for DataCite), meaning they are temporary.
 Production mode, on the other hand, is for publishing resources formally, and resources are registered into the GBIF Registry and will be indexed.
 DOIs minted for resources cannot be deleted, and require resources to remain publicly accessible.
   * Base URL
     * **Base URL for this IPT** - the URL that points to the root of this IPT installation.
 The URL is detected automatically if possible, but should be changed in production systems to be accessible via the Internet in order for the IPT to function fully.
 Configuring the IPT Base URL to use localhost, for example, will not allow the instance of the IPT to be registered with GBIF, will not allow the IPT to be associated with an organisation, and will not allow resources to be publicly accessible.
-      * **Proxy URL** - if the server on which the IPT is installed is routed through a proxy server or virtual host, enter the host address and port number through which the IPT will be accessible via the Internet as a URL in the format protocol:host:port, for example, <a href='http://proxy.gbif.org:8080'>http://proxy.gbif.org:8080</a>.
+      * **Proxy URL** - if the server on which the IPT is installed is routed through a proxy server or virtual host, enter the host address and port number through which the IPT will be accessible via the Internet as a URL in the format protocol:host:port, for example, `http://proxy.gbif.org:8080`.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTSetup2_1.png' />
 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTSetup2_2.png' />